clegginabox/airlock-php/README.md

 ## Singleton / Idempotency

-Behaviour:
-- Exactly one at a time
-- No queue UI
+Exactly one at a time.
+No queue, no waiting room UI — just a simple “is someone already doing this?” check.

-- Perfect for cron & user actions
+Perfect for cron jobs that must never overlap, or user actions that shouldn’t fire twice if they double-click.
+The “we’re not having two of those” approach.

 ```php
 use Clegginabox\Airlock\OpportunisticAirlock;